Rock the Vote: History

 According to the Los Angeles Times, Rock the Vote experienced financial problems in the aftermath of the 2004 election.
 It emerged from the election $700,000 in debt, and its president resigned in summer 2005 "amid disagreements about the organization's direction".
 In 2008, Rock the Vote's youth vote registration drive resulted in 2.6 million young voters registered.

 In November 2012 and 2013 Rock the Vote experimented with Facebook ads to encourage voter turnout by telling people the number of days remaining until the election and which of their friends "liked" the countdown.
 The ads were shown to over 400,000 adults, randomly selected from a base over 800,000.
 Rock the Vote had helped many of them register.
 The ads did not increase turnout in the experimental group, compared to the control group who did not get the ads.
 In 2012 they also experimented with text message reminders to 180,000 people who had provided their mobile numbers.
 Texts the day before the election raised turnout six tenths of a percentage point, while texts on election day lowered turnout.

 In advance of the 2014 elections, Rock the Vote released a video titled "Turn Out For What".
 It was a parody of Lil Jon and DJ Snake's song "Turn Down for What".
-The video sought to encourage youth voter turnout and featured reproductive rights, marijuana legalization, global warming, LGBT rights, student debt, gun control and deforestation as reasons why young Americans might want to vote.
+The video sought to encourage youth voter turnout and featured reproductive rights, marijuana legalization, global warming, LGBT rights, student debt, gun control, and deforestation as reasons why young Americans might want to vote.
 The video was criticized for having a disproportionate representation of left-wing political issues.
-The video was also criticized because several of the celebrities who appeared in it, including Lena Dunham, Whoopi Goldberg, Natasha Lyonne and Darren Criss, had not voted in the previous midterm election.
+The video was also criticized because several of the celebrities who appeared in it, including Lena Dunham, Whoopi Goldberg, Natasha Lyonne, and Darren Criss, had not voted in the previous midterm election.

-The day after the 2016 U.S. presidential election, Rock the Vote President and Executive Director Carolyn DeWitt issued a statement on behalf of the organization expressing disappointment with the election of Donald Trump and Republican Party congressional victories, writing "This is a jarring day for Millennial voters, who voted overwhelmingly for Secretary Clinton and for progressive candidates down the ticket...we woke up this morning with full hearts and piercing focus, not just on the next national election in two short years, but on putting the needs of young Americans, people of color and others feeling under siege, front and center for our new president and the 115th Congress."
+The day after the 2016 US presidential election, Rock the Vote President and Executive Director Carolyn DeWitt issued a statement on behalf of the organization expressing disappointment with the election of Donald Trump and Republican Party congressional victories, writing "This is a jarring day for Millennial voters, who voted overwhelmingly for Secretary Clinton and for progressive candidates down the ticket...we woke up this morning with full hearts and piercing focus, not just on the next national election in two short years, but on putting the needs of young Americans, people of color and others feeling under siege, front and center for our new president and the 115th Congress".
 In 2019, DeWitt spoke out in favor of abolishing the United States Electoral College.